-The airport conveniently located next to the city, so a taxi ride to your central hotel will take around 10 minutes (depending on traffic).
-A metered taxi will cost around 100-200 THB ($6 / £5).
+The airport is conveniently located next to the city, so a taxi to your central hotel will take around 10 minutes (depending on traffic).
+A metered taxi will cost about 100-200 THB ($6 / £5).

 The smaller little sister airport in the northeast is Chiang Rai.
 Travelers go there to explore mountain regions such as Phu Chi Fa or visit the local Oolong plantation for tea tasting.

-I highly recommend hiring a vehicle in Chiang Rai because public transport is limited.
-I would personally hire a car at the airport instead of a scooter because the roads are notoriously dangerous!
+I highly recommend hiring a car in Chiang Rai because public transport is limited.
+I would hire a car at the airport instead of a scooter because the roads are notoriously dangerous!

 Cheapest airport to fly into Thailand

-Generally, If you’re flying directly into Thailand from aboard, the cheapest airport is Suvarnabhumi because of its competitive airline choice.
+Generally, If you’re flying directly into Thailand from abroad, the cheapest airport is Suvarnabhumi because of its competitive airline choice.

-Although I recommend taking into account your travel plans and calculate the total costs of additional transport such as taxis, boats and domestic flights to see which one works out cheaper for you.
+Although I recommend considering your travel plans and calculating the total costs of additional transport such as taxis, boats, and domestic flights to see which works out cheaper for you.